The joint runner-up in November’s Masters at Augusta National, where he was trying to become the first debutant winner since Fuzzy Zoeller in 1979.

-Turned professional in 2015 and had a runner-up finish during two seasons on the Japan Tour.
-Then finished second at the Web.com Tour qualifying school – that included a third round 60 – and won the opening event of their 2018 season, making him at 19 the second youngest champion on their circuit behind Jason Day.
-Remained top of the money list the entire year, winning again and having three solo runner-up spots to move into the world’s top 100.
+He turned professional in 2015 and had a runner-up finish during two seasons on the Japan Tour.
+Im then finished second at the Web.com Tour qualifying school – with the aid of a third-round 60 – and won the opening event of their 2018 season, making him at 19 the second-youngest champion on the circuit behind Jason Day.